filswan/swan-client/README.md

 * Generate Car files from downloaded source files with or without Lotus.
 * Generate metadata e.g. Car file URI, start epoch, etc. and save them to a metadata CSV file.
 * Propose deals based on the metadata CSV file.
-* Generate a final CSV file contains deal CIDs and miner id for miner to import deals.
+* Generate a final CSV file contains deal CIDs and storage provider id for storage provider to import deals.
 * Create tasks on Swan Platform.
-* Send deal automatically to auto-bid miners.
+* Send deal automatically to auto-bid storage providers.

 ## Basic Concept